 CoreTech Leasing, Inc. 1491 Dove Street, Suite 440 Newport Beach, CA 92660 866.758.2673 Contact: Adam R. Laughlin 949-679-2596 Direct alaughlin@coretechleasing.com

-Equipment Leasing Account Executive Are you currently being compensated fairly for your performance and achievement?
+Equipment Leasing Account Executive We are seeking a high caliber individual who is ambitious for an opportunity to grow and advance their career with a highly respected leasing company.

 CoreTech offers a salary, benefits, 401K and one of the best compensation plans in the industry.

 Qualifications: